mongodb/docs/source/includes/changelog/atlas-2021.rst

-- Introduces the ability to set an |service| user account to be granted the :authrole:`Project Owner` role on a specified project :ref:`via the API <atlas-create-one-project-api>`.
+- Introduces the ability to set an |service| user account to be granted the :authrole:`Project Owner` role on a specified project :oas-atlas-op:`via the API </createOneProject>`.

 - Removes IP Whitelist resources.
-The
-  :ref:`IP Access List <security-access-list>` resource replaces the whitelist resource.
+The :oas-atlas-tag:`IP Access List </Project-IP-Access-List>` resource replaces the whitelist resource.
 We encourage you to update your applications to use this new resource.

 - Removes the API Key Whitelist endpoints.
-The :ref:`API Key Access List <api-key-access-list-api>` endpoints replace the whitelist endpoints.
+The :oas-atlas-tag:`API Key Access List </Programmatic-API-Keys>` endpoints replace the whitelist endpoints.
 We encourage you to update your applications to use these new endpoints.

 - Introduces email verification for all new |service| user registrations.